engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 This is the transaction that has created the contract and this is the contract's interface.

-The constructor has initialized the state variables with the supplied values, so if I click price and location, I'll get those values.

-Paris and 100.
+The constructor has initialized the state variables with the supplied values, so if I click price and location, I'll get those values : Paris and 100.

 It's common for a constructor to register the address of the account that creates the contract in a state variable.